Trajectory Design and Power Control for Multi-UAV Assisted Wireless Networks: A Machine Learning Approach: Joint Trajectory Design and transmit power control of UAVs

 \subsection{Reward Function of Multi-agent Q-learning Algorithm}

+One of the main limitations of reinforcement learning is its slow convergence.
+The beneficial design of the reward function requires a sophisticated methodology for accelerating the convergence to the optimal solution~\cite{matignon2006reward}.
 In the multi-agent Q-learning model, each agent has the same reward or punishment.
-This reward function is directly encoded in the reward function.
 The reward function is directly related to the instantaneous sum rate of the users.
 When the UAV carries out an action at time instant $t$, and this action improves the sum rate, then the UAV receives a reward, and vice versa.
-The global reward function is shown in \textbf{Algorithm 3}.
+The global reward function is formulated as \eqref{reward} at the top of next page.

-\begin{remark} Altering the value of reward does not change the result of the algorithm. but the convergence rate is influenced. \end{remark}
+\begin{remark} Altering the value of reward does not change the final result of the algorithm, but its convergence rate is indeed influenced.
+Using a continuous reward function is capable of faster convergence than a binary reward function~\cite{matignon2006reward}. \end{remark}